obsproject/rfcs/README.md

 If you submit a pull request to implement a new feature without going through the RFC process, it may be closed with a polite request to submit an RFC first.
+If you are unsure if your change requires an RFC, just ask!

 ## Before creating an RFC
 [Before creating an RFC]: #before-creating-an-rfc